lume/live-code/README.md

 <live-code content="console.log('hello')" mode="script>iframe" />

 <script type="importmap">
-	... setup the import map, f.e. see examples/index.html, or use an tool to generate an import map such as JSPM Importmap Generator.  ...
+	... setup the import map, f.e. see examples/index.html, or use an tool to generate an import map ...
 </script>

 <script type="module">